 Finally getting the courage to leave the cult in February 2021, he moved back to his hometown of Lansdale, PA to reset and lay a foundation for the next era of his life and career.

 The hometown comfort and years of practice laid ground for his latest pop / trap anthem, 35.
 Teaming up with LA based producer Mark Evich (Universal Productions) and Catapult Sound, Chad released the big bop about wanting to buy a house on June 1st, 2022.

 During the second half of 2022, Lewine’s mission fully crystallized.
 Through the turbulent end of an abusive relationship and a renewed and confident sense about his music, POP, FOR GOOD was born and the first proper brand was developed for his artistry.
-With an image that matches his outspoken, somewhat existentialist and controversial perspective, Lewine has fully owned his mission and is releasing the first single from an upcoming EP, Dark Nights, on February 15th, 2023.
+With an image that matches his outspoken, somewhat existentialist and controversial perspective, Lewine has fully owned his mission and has released the single Dark Nights, on February 15th, 2023.